Ageing: Biological basis

-It is likely that most of these pathways affect ageing separately, because targeting them simultaneously leads to additive increases in lifespan.

 Programmed factors

 The rate of ageing varies substantially across different species, and this, to a large extent, is genetically based.
 For example, numerous perennial plants ranging from strawberries and potatoes to willow trees typically produce clones of themselves by vegetative reproduction and are thus potentially immortal, while annual plants such as wheat and watermelons die each year and reproduce by sexual reproduction.
 In 2008 it was discovered that inactivation of only two genes in the annual plant Arabidopsis thaliana leads to its conversion into a potentially immortal perennial plant.
 The oldest animals known so far are 15,000-year-old Antarctic sponges, which can reproduce both sexually and clonally.

 Clonal immortality apart, there are certain species whose individual lifespans stand out among Earth's life-forms, including the bristlecone pine at 5062 years or 5067 years, invertebrates like the hard clam (known as quahog in New England) at 508 years, the Greenland shark at 400 years, various deep-sea tube worms at over 300 years, fish like the sturgeon and the rockfish, and the sea anemone and lobster.
 Such organisms are sometimes said to exhibit negligible senescence.
 The genetic aspect has also been demonstrated in studies of human centenarians.

-In laboratory settings, researchers have demonstrated that selected alterations in specific genes can extend lifespan quite substantially in yeast and roundworms, less so in fruit flies and less again in mice.
-Some of the targeted genes have homologues across species and in some cases have been associated with human longevity.
-Studies by Becca Levy, an associate professor of epidemiology and psychology at the Yale School of Public Health, have found that positive beliefs about ageing may also increase life span.